semgrep/semgrep-docs/docs/semgrep-ci.md

 Start by copying the below relevant template for your CI provider.
 Read through the comments in the template to adjust when and what Semgrep CI scans, selecting pull and merge requests, merges to branches, or both.

-Once Semgrep CI is running, explore the [Registry](TODO) to find and add more project-specific rules.
+Once Semgrep CI is running, explore the [Semgrep Registry](TODO) to find and add more project-specific rules.

 See [Advanced Configuration](TODO) for further customizations, such as ignoring files and tuning performance.